WeiYuanNg/weiyuanng.github.io/README.md

-# number-generator-site
+# AW-SOME TOOLZ
+tools:
-my very random number generator site that generates a number between 1 and 37 more tools coming soon!
+1. generates a number between 1 and 69

+more tools coming soon!